 The land under and around us reflects our histories and affects how we feel and live.
 So while I have you, I'd like to take a moment to honor the people of the land you and I occupy.
 If you know the people of the land you occupy, acknowledge them now in your way.
 If you don't know the name of the native people where you are, find out here: https://native-land.ca/

 I am deeply grateful to be hosted by the Indigenous guardians of the land along the Genesee River in upstate New York.
 The name Genesee came from the Seneca word Geneseo which means "the Great Valley."
-This is the land of the Seneca People who are known as “Great Hill People” and “Keepers of the Western Door."
-As one of six nations of the Haudenosaunee Confederacy, held together by the Great Law given to Hiawatha, they are part of rich history.
+This is the unceded territory of the Seneca People, who are known as “Great Hill People” and “Keepers of the Western Door."
+As one of six nations of the Hodinöhsö:ni’ (Haudenosaunee) Confederacy, held together by the Great Law given to Hiawatha, they are part of rich history.
 Their words name our streets and buildings, yet they are still invisibilized.

 Most of Western NYS was stolen from the Haudenosaunee by settler people in 1797 with the Treaty of Big Tree.
 By 1831, the small areas of reservation land that the Seneca kept in that treaty were claimed by white settlers, too.

 This history of trauma affects the colonized and the colonizers.
 Let us keep it at the top of our minds so that we can hear the call to restorative action.
 Want to do something now?

 - Remember that we are all connected to each other and to the land.

 - Stand up against oppression in all forms.
 If you do not understand it, spend time learning how and why it hurts people.

 - Use fewer resources–subtly and not self-righteously–even when it is inconvenient.